weso/hermes/README.md

 ## Hermes: A ShExCSV to ShExC Translator
 Hermes is developed and maintained by WESO Research Group.
 Hermes is a Java based library that allows to translate from [Shape Expressions](https://shex.io/) tabular formats like ShExCSV to the [Shape Expressions Compact Syntax](https://shex.io/shex-semantics/index.html#shexc).

 This library can be enveloped in to a rest api server and used form other languages but at the moment that feature is not provided within this repository.
+In order to see the roadmap of the project you can refeer to [Long Term Roadmap (LTR)](https://github.com/weso/hermes/issues/4) issue.

 ### How to use
 Once you have your environment ready you can start using Hermes from your CLI as follows: